 Configuration files for privileged helper tools are placed in the /Library/LaunchDaemons folder on your startup disk.
 CCC never touches this folder directly, rather it uses the macOS "Service Management" service to install and load its helper tool configuration.
 If the permissions or ownership of this folder are incorrect, however, the Service Management daemon (smd) will fail to install the helper tool configuration, and this service offers no recourse.
 Often the helper tool installation will fail with a nondescript error, e.g. "CFErrorDomainLaunchd error 2".
 In most cases, reinstalling macOS does not repair the affected system folders.
+We have reported this system problem to Apple (FB11188842) and we are currently waiting for a response, but there are a handful of options that you can leverage to resolve this permissions problem.

 Troubleshooting helper tool installation failures